 We support local and state agencies, the United States Federal Government, regional government, academics, Canada government agencies and more.
 Members can have any job title — it’s not limited to social media manager — but must be actively employed full/part-time (not as contractor or consultant), or be an elected or appointed official, at any of the following entities within the United States of America, including their departments, agencies, boards and commissions:

 Full- or part-time employees at most federal, provincial and municipal government entities in Canada qualify for GSM membership.
 View our Membership Guidebook for more details.

-The GSM Membership Council is an advisory body is made up of seven members who represent state or local agencies, each elected by their region.
+The GSM Membership Council is an advisory body is made up of six members who represent state or local agencies, each elected by their region.
 Council members serve as advisors for the association for a term of two years.